iree-org/iree/docs/website/docs/developers/performance/profiling-with-tracy.md

 For the `llvm-cpu` target backend, sampling features also rely on debug information in the compiled module, enabled by `--iree-llvmcpu-debug-symbols=true`, but that is currently the default.

-When building IREE's own test and benchmark suites, if Tracy Sampling support is wanted, set the CMake setting `IREE_BYTECODE_MODULE_FORCE_LLVM_SYSTEM_LINKER` to `ON`.
-It has the effect of passing that `--iree-llvmcpu-link-embedded=false` when compiling test/benchmark modules.

 ## Build IREE device binaries with Tracy instrumentation ("clients")